trychlos/pwix-accounts-manager/README.md

 Known data context is:

+- `allowFn`

+    An async function which will be called with an action string identifier, and must return whether the current user is allowed to do the specified action, defaulting to the configured value.

+- `classes`

-- `classes`: the classes to be added to any display, defaulting to none
+    The classes to be added to any display, defaulting to the configured values.

+- `fields`

+    Let the application extends the default schema by providing additional fields as a `Forms.FieldSet` definition, defaulting to the configured valuee.

+- `hideDisabled`

-- `disableUnallowed`: whether to display the unallowed functions as disabled buttons, defaulting to `true`.
+    Whether to hide disabled actions instead of displaying the disabled state, defaulting to the configured value.

-    When `false`, the unallowed functions links are not displayed at all.
+- `scopesFn`

+    An application-provided function which is expected to return all existing (roles) scopes, defaulting to the configured value.

 ## Permissions management